 This rule does not affect HTTU of the Access flag, which occurs if required.
+In this case, an update to the Dirty state of the stage 2 descriptor that translates the stage 1 table is performed.

 Note: For the purposes of determining execute permission, a writable-clean descriptor is considered to be writable when HTTU is enabled, which is consistent with the Armv8-A architecture.
-As described in this section, this principle applies even when the descriptor is not updated to writable-dirty for an Invalidate or DR.
+As described in this section, this principle applies even when the descriptor is not updated to writable-dirty for an Invalidate, DR or DH.